-Recommended Reading on: Consilience… or – the unification of knowledge.
+Recommended Reading on: Consilience… (or: How I Learned To Stop Worrying, and Love… the unification of knowledge!!!)

 (and also for anyone interested in Creativity and Narrative…

-and also, perhaps understanding the StoryAlity Theory of film story, in more depth.)
+and also, perhaps even understanding the StoryAlity Theory of film story, in more depth!)

-The disciplinary framework of this research is as follows (the following sets are arithmetically-inclusive).
+The disciplinary framework of this research on movie success and failure is as follows (the following sets are arithmetically-inclusive).

 The nested domains of this interdisciplinary thesis within the discipline of Communications are: Consilience > Systems Theory > Evolution > Creativity > Biology > Culture > Cultural Evolution > Evolutionary Epistemology > Evocriticism > Narratology > Screenwriting > Filmmaking > Memetics.